acynicalasian/xbars-py-old/README.md

 ##### `.verbInflections` *=set()*
 * `set` instance variable that holds any verb inflections associated with `.word` in English and is an empty `set` if `.word` is not an inflected verb.

 ---

+### `psr.py` - [WORK IN PROGRESS]
+*(tentative):* Holds the phrase structure rules later imported by `parser.py`.
+This module expands the functionality offered by NTLK's implementation of context-free grammars in `nltk.grammar.CFG` to demonstrate phrasal and head movement.

+My implementation may be hacky, and from a (computational) linguistics perspective, there's a number of potential complaints about my implementation.
+For one, I violate the recursive spirit of Chomsky's generative syntax approach by defining multiple specialized phrase structure rules for, say, subject DPs/TPs/CP.
+Second of all, to the best of my knowledge, CFGs are unable to account for phrasal/head movement and subject/object control structures, so there may be fundamental concerns with using CFGs in the first place here.
+Unfortunately, due to the limits of my theoretical knowledge, this is a case of the ends taking precedence over the means.

+---

 ### `parser.py` - [WORK IN PROGRESS]